Banks set to lend more helped by BoE scheme

 ENCOURAGING START

-Earlier Bank data showed that lenders drew down 4.36 billion pounds from the scheme in its first two months, in what analysts said was a moderately encouraging start.
+Earlier BoE data showed that lenders drew down 4.36 billion pounds from the scheme in its first two months, in what analysts said was a moderately encouraging start.

 The latest figures suggest the trend is continuing, though there is yet to be a major increase in the number of mortgages approved or in business lending.